Perpetuating the memory of one of the greatest men of the Victorian age

 The majority of The William Morris Society’s collection originates from the generous legacy of Mrs Marion Helena Stephenson, who also bequeathed Kelmscott House to the Society as a fitting location to study and appreciate her artefacts.

 We hold the archives of the Society, the Kelmscott Fellowship and the Women’s Guild of Arts.
 Founded in 1918 with May Morris as its first President, Emery Walker and AH Verstage, the Kelmscott Fellowship was the forerunner of The William Morris Society, and they merged in 1966.
-With May Morris at its first President, the Fellowship aimed to keep Morris’s legacy alive through a series of events and exhibitions, and through an active membership which included Walter Crane, Georgiana Burne-Jones and Emery Walker.
-The Women’s Guild of Arts was established in 1904 as a reaction to the lack of professional art organisations willing to admit women.
-May Morris was responsible for organising the May lectures and events that appealed to a wide range of craftswomen.
-The archive includes minutes of meetings, accounts and membership lists.
+With May Morris as its first President, the Fellowship aimed to keep Morris’s legacy alive through a series of events and exhibitions, and through an active membership which included Walter Crane, Georgiana Burne-Jones and Emery Walker.
+The Women’s Guild of Art was established in 1904 as a reaction to the lack of professional art organisations willing to admit women.
+May Morris was responsible for organising the lectures and events that appealed to a wide range of craftswomen.
+The Women’s guild of Art archive includes minutes of meetings, accounts, membership lists, and lectures.

 ENQUIRIES